Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 5. Hair

-Before drastically changing your hair color, play with a virtual try-on that can be found on the websites of the following renowned brands: L’Oréal, Garnier, Wells, and Redken.
-My assistant was so carried away by the process that she even ended up thinking to paint her hair pink!
+Before drastically changing your hair color, try on virtual hair colors on the websites of the following renowned brands: L’Oréal, Garnier, Wella, and Redken.
+My assistant was so carried away by the process that she even ended up thinking of painting her hair pink!
 Thus, it really works and convinces people to buy.

 Wrapping Up

-As AR is becoming more and more demanded and refined, eCommerce can’t ignore this technology anymore.
+As AR becomes increasingly in demand and refined, eCommerce can’t ignore this technology anymore.
 Plain content marketing strategies aren’t enough, tempting photos and videos aren’t enough, targeting and other digital marketing tools aren’t enough.
-If you don’t want your customers to fall short of expectations and turn to other manufacturers, take the matter of AR-powered try-on into close consideration.
+If you don’t want your customers to fall short of expectations and turn to other manufacturers, take AR-powered try-on into close consideration.